The Historical Jesus: Key Features of His Life

-Anyone looking into Jesus, will mostly likely begin with the Bible, and more specifically the New Testament.
+Anyone looking into Jesus will most likely begin with the Bible, and more specifically the New Testament.
 In the New Testament, we read of testimonies and letters of all those who encountered Jesus, from those in his closest circles, his apostles, their close disciples, and from Paul who had an encounter with Jesus that forever changed him and the trajectory of his life.

 The answer is a resounding yes!
 Some of the most convincing sources are from :